Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 At the jump-off point, there is a house/store where you can buy snacks and necessities.
 Comfort rooms are also available for you to use.

-We chose to start at the Old Trail then traverse to the New Trail.
+We chose to start at the Old Trail and then traverse to the New Trail.
 I was confused as there was no registration.
 Our guide told us that there are 5 registration points.

 THE ASCENT